JonathanYang0127/gazebo_robomaster_gym/README.md

 This is a gym wrapper for the gazebo simulation of the ICRA Robomaster AI Challenge made by the decision making team of Bear Dynamics.

 ## How to Use:
-Clone the gazebo simulation from here: https://github.com/alexzhou0/RoboRTS-Berkeley-Perception.
-Clone this repository in ros_ws/src.
+Clone the gazebo simulation from here: https://github.com/alexzhou0/RoboRTS-Berkeley-Perception and checkout the melodic-devel branch.
+Clone this repository into ros_ws/src.
 Compile the ros workspace using catkin_make and source the setup file:

 ```bash